hetu-script/hetu-script/packages/hetu_script/README.md

 ```
 dart pub global activate hetu_script_dev_tools
-// or you can use a git url or local path:
-// dart pub global activate --source path G:\_dev\hetu-script\packages\hetu_script_dev-tools
 ```

 Then you can use command line tool 'hetu' in any directory on your computer.

-More information about the command line tool can be found by enter [hetu -h].
+More information about the command line tool can be found by enter 'hetu -h'.

 If no arguments is provided, enter REPL mode.